This accessibility statement applies to www.cumbria.ac.uk The University of Cumbria Website is Partially Compliant

 - some links do not have discernible text

-- most images do not have alternative text
+- many images do not have alternative text

-- elements do not have sufficient color contrast
+- some elements do not have sufficient colour contrast

 - some form elements have missing labels

-If you need information on this website in a different format like accessible PDF, word document, audio recording or braille, then please contact:
+If you need information on this website in a different format like accessible PDF, word document, audio recording, or braille, then please contact us:

-We’ll review your request and get back to you in 7 days.
+We will apply a ticket code, review your request, and get back to you in 7 days.

-We’re always looking to improve the accessibility of this website, however if you find any problems that aren’t listed on this page or think we’re not meeting accessibility requirements, please contact: firstname.lastname@example.org or call 01228 888888 to speak to someone directly.
+We are always looking to improve the accessibility of this website, however, if you find any problems that aren’t listed on this page or think we are not meeting accessibility requirements, please contact: firstname.lastname@example.org or call 01228 888888 to speak to someone directly.

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
 If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).

-University of Cumbria is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No.2) Accessibility Regulations 2018.
+The University of Cumbria is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No.2) Accessibility Regulations 2018.

 The content listed below is non-accessible for the following reasons: